ooddle

 How ooddle Helps

 ooddle was built for people whose lives do not allow for hour long wellness routines.
 Our Recovery and Mind pillars include two and three minute practices specifically designed for high demand days, and our personalization engine adapts when your week falls apart, which for caregivers is most weeks.
+We do not punish you for missing days.
+The system gently picks up where you left off and adjusts the load downward when your capacity is low.

 The Explorer plan is free and includes daily check ins, basic micro practices, and the breathing library.
 Core at twenty nine dollars a month adds personalized protocols that adjust to your caregiving load, sleep tracking that accounts for interrupted nights, and access to our caregiver specific content library.
+Pass at seventy nine dollars a month adds advanced features and is coming soon.

 Ready to try something different?